TheJelmega/prog-lang/design/README.md

 ```

 A statement is a component of a block, which is in turn part of an outer expression or a functions.
-Statements differ from expressions, as they do not return a value and can only directly exist within a scope
+Statements differ from expressions, as they do not return a value and can only directly exist within a scope.

 ## 8.1.
 Item statement [↵](#8-statements-)